loganheffernan2/thesis-blank/blog/anita-cooney.md

 <br/>

-**LH** Some people worry that moving beyond the discipline before you understand its boundaries can skirt its responsibilities; maybe you haven’t come to understand the implications of the field.
+**LH** Some people worry that moving beyond the discipline before you understand its boundaries can skirt its responsibilities; maybe you haven’t come to understand the implications of the field. <span class="contentNote>2</span>

 <br/>

 **AC** You want breadth, but you also want the depth.
 I understand that, I think we have to get that deep understanding.
 Foundation year is cross-disciplinary.
 Sophomore year is an introduction to critical skills within a discipline.
 Junior year is about exercising understanding of and competency within a discipline.
-The really big ambition is that by the final year, you have a degree of authorship.
-“How do I direct my own education, my own form making?
+The really big ambition is that by the final year, you have a degree of authorship. <span class="contentNote>3</span> “How do I direct my own education, my own form making?
 Set my own agenda, write my own project, my own syllabus.”
 That’s part of what we’re asking in all of these disciplines.
 In fashion, it becomes, “What’s my collection?
 What’s the point of view?
 What are my materials?”
 It’s all on the body—so there are constraints that are maybe more direct than with your work—but there’s still a whole series of decisions regarding point of view and strategy and message.
 That’s really ambitious.

 <br/>